 We’re always looking for the perfect take, the take that’s right on tempo, has a unique flair, and just feels right.
 Sometimes we get lucky and find ourselves with the take we need.
 But more often we spend hours tracking a single part over and over again until it’s just right.
 This problem is why some DAWs feature comping.
 But what is comping, and why has it become such a useful tool for audio engineers everywhere?

-What is comping?
+What is Comping?

 Comping, shorthand for «compilation» or «compiling,» refers to the process by which several takes are combined piece by piece to result in the best take overall.
 It’s kind of like putting together a puzzle, or creating a Frankenstein’s monster of audio, but where the outcome is desirable, not horrifying.
 With comping, the best parts of each take are kept, and the worst parts are discarded.